VimsecAu/kb/m365/baselines/powerbi.md

   principals; only provide the ability to create app registrations to entities requiring it.

-- Instead of enabling service principals for the entire agency, implement for a dedicated security group.
+- Instead of enabling service principals for the entire company, implement for a dedicated security group.

 > Note: